Michaux-Technology/Geco-Kanban/README.md

 Missing features für v.
 2.3.5 :
 - Refresh after creating a collaborator
 - No user modification
-- Unnamed avatars without photos
+- avatars without a photo have no name in the project list

 ## ✅ Make a donation